 English words you probably didn’t think were Greek

 The word cemetery seems far from Greek.
 However, it originates from the Greek word koimitirion, which you pronounce as kee-mee-tee-rion.
-This Greek word describes the place you sleep, and as death is seen as an endless sleep, the cemetery is this place.
+This Greek word describes the place you sleep.
+While death is often described as an endless sleep, the cemetery is this place.

 The word dynasty comes from the Greek word dinami which means strength or power.